 Once a student has successfully completed their course of study and all exams required by the Pennsylvania Department of Education (PDE), Drexel recommends the student to the PDE for issuance of the appropriate teaching certificate.

 Instructional I Certification

-A candidate’s typical, initial certification is known as “Instructional I” and qualifies teachers to teach for a maximum of six years.
-The six years need not be continuous but represent the total number of active years of teaching in any given period of time on the Instructional I. To continue teaching after the six years are completed, teachers must receive their Instructional II Certification.
+Pennsylvania’s initial state certification is known as “Instructional I” and is valid for a total of six years.
+(The six years need not be continuous.)
+To continue teaching after six years, teachers must receive an Instructional II Certification.

 Instructional II Certification

 The Instructional II Certification is considered a “permanent” certification.
+(It must, however, be renewed every five years through the fulfillment of continuing education requirements.)
 A teacher applying for Instructional II Certification must have:

 - Instructional I Certification